atchavez888/Nina-Chavez/README.md

 **Assignment 3 & 4: Critique by Design**
 <iframe width="720px" height="480px" src="https://embed.datausa.io/profile/cip/500302/institutions/tuition_costs?viz=True" frameborder="0" ></iframe>

+- Step 4: Test the Solution -
+Here is a compilation of feedback from peers:
+- Can you tell me what you think this is?
+"This looks a lot more like a comparison of data."
+- Can you describe to me what this is telling you?
+"Your new

-Education and dance are two fo my passions, so to be able to
+Education and dance are two fo my passions, so to be able to work with data related to collegiate dance education ...
+The focus of my initial intentions is to improve